rickardo-roxas/rickardo-roxas/README.md

 - 👋 Hi, I’m @rickardo-roxas
-- 🏫 I am a second-year Computer Science student in Saint Louis University (Baguio City, PH)
+- 🏫 I am a second-year Computer Science student at Saint Louis University (Baguio City, PH)
 - 👀 I am interested in Java, AI, filmmaking, photography, philosophy, and business.
-- 🌱 I am currently learning Java, Software Modeling, and Mathematics for Computer Science.
+- 🌱 I am currently learning Java and Data Structures and Algorithms.

 <!---
 rickardo-roxas/rickardo-roxas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.